elahe-dastan/processing-sequences/README.md

 There are principled approaches to selecting good hyperparameters, based on analyzing the autocorrelation function (ACF) and partial autocorrelation function (PACF_, or minimizing the AIC or BIC metrics to penalize models that use too many parameters.

+Since gradient descent expects the instances in the training set to be independent and identically distributed, we must set the argument shuffle=True to shuffle the training windows.